-1. In equal monthly installments.
+- In equal monthly installments.
 Payments are due by the 10th of each month.
-No invoice will be provided.
+Invoices are sent through email or through mail by request only.
 Please see our rate schedule for the amount due each month.

 Payments may be mailed (postmarked by the 10th) or given to the teacher at a lesson.
 Late payments and returned checks will incur a late fee of $20.
 Unpaid late fees may result in the termination of the student’s contract.
 NWSM reserves the right to adjust fees at the beginning of each new academic year.

-Tuition may be paid via cash, check, card, automatic deposit using bank routing number (email email@example.com for information on setting this up with your bank account), or online via Paypal.
+Tuition may be paid via cash, check, card, automatic deposit using bank routing number (email email@example.com for information on setting this up with your bank account), or online via card or bank transfer.

 If given significant notice (prior to the start of the month) of upcoming vacations or other absences, reduced month tuition for those months can certainly be negotiated; otherwise, tuition must be paid in full each month, regardless of the number of lessons the student actually attends.